Life and Language

 Commons Dining Area

 For lunch and dinner, you eat with your instructors and fellow students, giving you practical experience in conversing and listening in your target language in an informal setting.
 A wide variety of food options are available on a daily basis: hot non-vegetarian, vegetarian, and vegan entrées, complete salad and fresh fruit bars, deli sandwiches made to order, 30 different cereals, hot and cold beverages, and decadent desserts.
-Especially popular is the weekly “Fresco Grill” where steaming hot dishes are made to order by the Commons’ chefs.
+In addition, each language group participates in an international dinner event.
+At the international dinner, students have the opportunity to prepare and sample popular foods from around the world and learn about different cultures.

 One of the great advantages of summer study is the opportunity to spend time outdoors in the evenings doing homework and relaxing with fellow students and teachers.
 The picnic tables outside of Wood, Haven, and 815 are popular sites for group work and tutorial sessions.